Medicare rules for the revision of acne scars; as of September 2022

 On the topic of skin type; for fair skin individuals I can lase (that’s the proper word for laser) deeper, as the chances of skin colour change is less compared to skin type.
 Providing I treat the ENTIRE cheek (example of one aesthetic unit), a claim may apply.
 Technically the definition of severe scars is divergent, as the Medicare committee defines this as scarring that causes functional impairment (dribble when you drink, unable to open mouth widely, difficulty with speech; think acne should equal burns patient).
 In darker skin types, we have to modify the way we lase; namely-

 The end point is the papillary dermis, namely more superficial level.
 Deep level = post inflammatory hypopigmentation as the worse outcome.
 PIH can be treated quite easily with pico lasers & topicals.
 Hence the rate limiting factor is skin colour for going deep.
 Even though the treatment parameters fulfil the Medicare criteria of deep resurfacing, Medicare ‘experts’ say we need to lase to the depth of white skin if the item number for resurfacing is to be claimed.
 Sh*t like that really pisses me off.
-Additionally the use of fractional lasers to achieve blending of the edges is not allowed in the same procedure.

 Want some inside information?

 Firstly, I am NOT saying that Medicare privileges for lighter skin patients should be cut.
 I am saying that Medicare rebates for darker skin individuals should be on par with lighter skin types.
-I am only referring to dermatology as that is my speciality.

 Facts: Lighter skin types will get more skin cancer than darker skin (up to 1000 X more likely).
 2 out 3 fair skin Australians will develop non-melanoma skin cancer, over 40% of fair skin individuals will get at least ONE sunspot at aged 40.
 I get it, we need to treat & screen for cancer in light skin patients.
 It is proving appropriate health care.
 Dark skin patients do not tap into this Medicare pool.